Don’t see what you’re looking for? Contact us to find out more.

 USJ subscribes to an online platform for course delivery called Blackboard.
 There will be a menu that offers a variety of folders, one being course information that will give the course syllabus.
 From this menu, students can access class lectures or notes, discussions, and assignments.

-Before you take your first online course, we recommend you view the sample course administered by the Connecticut Distance Learning Consortium.
+Before you take your first online course, we recommend you view the sample course.
 Once the screen appears, type "student" as the username and password to observe an online course environment typical to USJ online classes.

 A great strength of the USJ online learning environment is the opportunity to discuss issues and gain ideas from both the instructor and peers.
 All courses have a threaded discussion board forum component, a digital drop-box for submission of student assignments, an online grade book, and document sharing technologies.
 In addition, all instructors use email for communication.

 In certain courses, the instructor may schedule time that they are available for extra help online in a feature Blackboard calls the “virtual classroom.”
 The instructors will usually offer several times a week when they are available during the work period to offer help.